 What is a squatted truck for?

 A squatted truck is just for the aesthetic to make the truck look more aggressive or stylish.
-However, many disagree with this, but aside from the looks, there aren’t many benefits to squatting with a truck.
-You will in most cases just make it more dangerous to drive with.
+However, many disagree with this, and aside from the looks, there aren’t many benefits to squatting with a truck.
+You will just be making it more dangerous to drive with.

 What is a Carolina squatted truck?

 A Carolina squatted truck is a truck that is raised in the front and lowered in the back, and therefore it will look like the truck is squatting.
-A Carolina squatted truck is, however, in most cases just called a squatted truck.
+Usually it is just called a squatted truck.
+The two terms refer to the same thing.

 How much does it cost to squat a truck?